 Front Harness

-This setup serves to attach the inner engine’s side to the inside of your vehicle.
+This setup attaches the inner engine’s side to the inside of your vehicle.
 Therefore, you often find it in engine controllers and AC fans.
 While keeping your AC clean is essential, this is crucial for it even to work.
 A front harness also serves temperature, current power, speed limit, pedal, and other sensors.

 Rear Harness